ianstormtaylor/superstruct/docs/guides/04-refining-validation.md

 ## Built-in Refinements

-Superstruct has several built-in refinement helpers for common use cases.
+Superstruct has several [built-in refinements](../reference/refinements.md) for common use cases.
 For example, a common one is ensuring that a string matches a specific regular expression pattern:

 ```ts
 import { pattern } from 'superstruct'